wasab1kastike/autobattles4xfinsauna/docs/progression/artocoin-economy.md

 exploration, and difficulty into a payout that feels generous on a clean win while keeping unlock pacing near one to one-and-a-half runs per sauna tier.

+## Economic Edicts

+- **Evergreen Eco Mandate** – Baseline brewing cadence climbs by a bottle every tick, establishing the passive flow that bankrolls future luxuries.
+- **Aurora Temperance Treaty** – Once the eco initiative sings, night crews earn a precision buff that keeps late-shift production from stalling.
+- **Steam Diplomats Accord** – Diplomats open premium trade lanes, importing two more bottles per cycle and teeing up the treasury for high-end maneuvers.
+- **Steam Debt Protocol** – Newly introduced.
+Toggle this gilded bond program to infuse +3 passive Sauna Beer while the council gambles on accelerated enemy aggression and cadence.
+The reversible surge elevates upkeep costs slightly, so only engage when you can leverage the tempo swing.

 ## Baseline Win Expectations

 | Active Sauna Tier | Next Unlock Target | Unlock Cost (Artocoins) | Baseline Run Duration (min) | Baseline Enemy Kills | Baseline Tiles Explored | Baseline Roster Losses | Baseline Payout (Artocoins) | Runs to Unlock (Avg) |